- Personal Finance

 How to Retire Early

-Almost everyone that works a 9 to 5 job is looking for a way to enjoy an early retirement.
+A lot of people that work a 9 to 5 job are looking for a way to enjoy an early retirement.
 It may seem impossible to find the funds in the current economy.
 Included in this article are some ideas to obtain your goals so you can retire early.
 My husband and I were able to do this and if we can, you can too.

 If you are looking for advice on how to make easy money, you won't find it here.
 All of these steps are hard work, but anything worth getting is worth working hard towards.
-The ugly truth is that some people won't be able to retire early.
+The ugly truth is that some people won't be able to retire early or at all.
 Follow these steps and it will be much more likely for you to be able to do so.

 Steps You Can Take to Retire Early